 Let’s start with what is a Pueblo Magico?

 A Pueblo Magico is a town with cultural significance in Mexico.
-The program began in 2001 to help preserve the ways of the people and economically help communities by providing jobs through tourism.
+The program began in 2001 to help preserve the culture and economically help communities by providing jobs through tourism.

-Home of the third largest monolith in the world, this little town is all about enjoying nature.
-Most people hike to the midpoint of Peña de Bernal, but if you are up for a challenge continue to the halway point for a view over the valley.
-After spending the morning hiking, celebrate with some ice cream or cajeta, a caramel made from goat’s milk made in Bernal.
+Home to the third largest monolith in the world, Bernal is all about enjoying nature.
+Most people can easily hike to the midpoint of Peña de Bernal.
+If you are up for a challenge, grab a guide and some mountain climbing gear to get to the top.
+For non-hikers, Bernal is a great place to shop for local goods and jewelry.
+Don’t miss feasting on Bernal’s local cuisine of gorditas and cajeta, a caramel made from goat’s milk made in Bernal.
 For more info on Bernal, check out our Travel Guide to Hiking Peña de Bernal.

 3. Mineral de Pozos

 If you want a true Mexican town that hasn’t been spoiled by tourism yet, Mineral de Pozos is the perfect place.
-Mineral de Pozos profited from mining silver, gold and other precious minerals, but was abandoned twice, once after the revolution and again in 1920s when they accidentally drilled into an underwater sea that flooded the mines.
-Today it’s an easy town to walk around with many historic ruins, cobbled streets and colonial structures.
+Mineral de Pozos profited from mining silver, gold, and other precious minerals in the 16th and 17th centuries.
+Unfortunately, it was abandoned twice; once after the revolution and again in the 1920s when miners accidentally drilled into an underwater sea that flooded the mines.
+Today it’s an easy town to walk around with many historic ruins, cobbled streets, and colonial structures.
 The town comes alive on Sundays and many of their festivals celebrate their indigenous roots.
+Mineral de Pozos is in the state of Guanajuato an hour from Queretaro or 45 minutes from San Miguel de Allende.
+Check out our post-Mineral de Pozos: Ghost Town Revival Among Lavender Farms.

 4. Dolores Hidalgo

-Dolores Hidalgo is a beautiful historic town where Father Miguel Hidalgo y Costilla uttered the cry for Mexican Independence against the Spanish in the 18th century beginning the War of Independence.
-Located in the heart of the state of Guanajuato’s wine region, it’s also famous for its artisan ice cream and Talavera ceramics.
+Located in the heart of the Guanajuato wine region, Dolores Hidalgo is a beautiful historic town 30 minutes from San Miguel de Allende and 90 minutes from Queretaro.
+Dolores Hidalgo is a town with immense historical importance.
+It is where Father Miguel Hidalgo y Costilla made the famous Grito de Dolores, marking the beginning of the Mexican War of Independence against Spanish rule in 1810.
+It’s also famous for its artisanal ice cream and Talavera ceramics.
 Half of the population makes their living producing ceramics and colorful tiles.
 Here are the Top 6 Reasons to Visit Dolores Hidalgo.

 5. Almealco de Bonfil

-This little town is more of a drive, but still worth visiting.
-Almealco is 1.5 hours from Queretaro surrounded by corn fields and grazing sheep.
-It’s one of the oldest towns in the state of Queretaro having been established in 1538.
-Once an important timber supplier to the French and Spanish, it’s been through battles and an influenza epidemic that almost wiped out the population.
-Today it’s known as the municipality that created the Maria dolls, a program to help boost the town’s economy started by Diego Rivera’s daughter, Guadalupe.
+The pueblo magico of Almealco de Bonfil was established in 1538 and is one of the oldest towns in the state of Queretaro.
+It was once an important timber supplier to the French and Spanish.
+It’s been through battles and an influenza epidemic that almost wiped out the population.
+Today it’s known as the municipality that created the Lele dolls, a program to help boost the town’s economy started by Diego Rivera’s daughter, Guadalupe.
 Twenty minutes away just over the state border with the State of Mexico is Cascadas de la Concepcion, a spectacular waterfall worth a detour.
+Check out our post on Almealco, a Pueblo Magico of Waterfalls and Lele Dolls.

 Bonus: San Miguel de Allende

-San Miguel de Allende is no longer a pueblo magico as it has been elevated to a UNESCO World Heritage Site, but it’s still worth mentioning because it’s only an hour from Queretaro.
-Best known as an artist community and expat haven, San Miguel de Allende has historical significance.
-An important trade post even before the Spanish arrived, it’s also the birthplace of Ignacio Allende y Unzaga, a Spanish captain who sympathized with the Mexican Independence movement and who the town is named after.
-San Miguel has a festival almost every weekend, so it’s worth spending a few extra days enjoying the historical sites during the day and festivities at night.
-Travel & Leisure readers voted San Miguel de Allende the Best City in the World for two years in a row.
+Once a pueblo magico, San Miguel de Allende has been elevated to a UNESCO World Heritage Site.
+It’s still worth mentioning because it’s an hour from Queretaro.
+San Miguel de Allende was an important trade post even before the Spanish arrived.
+It’s also the birthplace of Ignacio Allende y Unzaga, a Spanish captain who sympathized with the Mexican Independence movement and whom the town is named after.
+Visit the artisanal mercado for hand-blown glass and dine at rooftop restaurants admiring the views.
+Here’s the perfect 4-day itinerary for San Miguel de Allende.

 Like this post?
 Save it to Pinterest!